rndmorris/Salis-Arcana/docs/bugfixes.md

 **Config option:** `bannerPickBlock`

 Causes the banner to give the actual banner item when pick-block is used, instead of giving a Crimson Cult Banner.
 Also fixes the icon of the banner in WAILA.

+## Pick-Block Warded Jars Accurately

+**Config option:** `jarPickBlock`

+Causes Warded Jars and Node in a Jar to create an item with the current contents of the jar when pick-block is used, rather than an empty jar.
+Also fixes the WAILA tooltip for those blocks.